lonecrane/BDInfo/README.md

 If you don't wish to build it yourself, you can use the prebuilt verson in the prebuilt directory or download it directly from <a href="https://raw.githubusercontent.com/zoffline/BDInfoCLI-ng/UHD_Support_CLI/prebuilt/BDInfoCLI-ng_0.7.3.zip">here</a>.

+Note: As of v0.7.5.3 I can build and run BDInfoCLI-ng within Visual Studio just fine, but attempting to run it outside Visual Studio and from the command line results in no output.
+WinDbg is of no help.
+As such, further prebuilts after v0.7.3 will not be available.
+I'm done with this PoS operating system.
+If you have a fix/solution, please create a merge request or issue.
+Fuck Windows.

 Linux
 ======